Are you really turning 65?

 - Enrolling in the mandatory Part D Prescription Drug Plan.

-Even if you're not taking any prescriptions, it is wise to enroll in a prescription drug plan, otherwise you may face a permanent penalty.
-The Part D coverage can cost between $13 and $100 per month or more, depending on your needs.
+Even if you're not taking any prescriptions, you must enroll in a prescription drug plan, otherwise you may face a permanent penalty.
+The Part D coverage can cost between $13 and $60 per month or more, depending on your needs.

 Of course you'll have more questions, and that's why we're here to help.
 Please call and arrange a face to face or phone meeting.
 There's nothing we love more, than to help you stay protected.